Timeline of the 2006 Lebanon War: Friday, August 4

 The IDF said the two or three rockets were among more than 200 that landed across northern Israel.
 The most deadly attack came in Tiberias, where three civilians were killed.
 The IDF put the Israeli death toll at 74, including 30 civilians.
 Israeli authorities say more than 600 people have been injured.

 Across Lebanon, dozens died in Israeli attacks, as Hezbollah rockets struck Hadera, the southernmost point the Islamic militia has reached with its attacks thus far in the conflict.
 No injuries were reported, police said.
 Hadera is about 25 miles (40 kilometers) north of Tel Aviv, which Hezbollah leader Hassan Nasrallah threatened August 3 to strike in retaliation for Israeli attacks on Beirut.
 On the Lebanese side of the border, AP quoted Lebanese security officials as saying that Israeli airstrikes buried 57 people under rubble after flattening homes in two villages near the Israeli border, Taibeh and Ayta ash Shab.
 No other details were immediately available.

 Sunday, August 6

 Twelve IDF reservists are killed by a Katyusha rocket explosion in Kfar Giladi, in the single deadliest strike on Israeli soldiers during the 2006 Lebanon War.

 Thursday, August 10

-By this time, nine IDF brigades of both regular and regular troops were operating in Southern Lebanon, about 12 kilometers (8 miles) into Lebanon.
+By this time, nine IDF brigades of both regular and reserve troops were operating in Southern Lebanon, about 12 kilometers (8 miles) into Lebanon.

 IDF troops kill three Hizbullah fighters in Ayta ash-Sha'ab, and four others in another village.
 Israeli commandos also destroyed a rocket launcher on a beach south of Tyre, and another rocket launcher was destroyed north of Bint Jbeil.